 There’s a prevailing assumption in our culture that thin equals healthy.
 Thinness is perceived not only as the primary desired body type, but also as the healthiest.
 But this isn’t always the case, and re-evaluating our perceptions of what it means to be healthy is an important step in making significant progress toward our own health goals.
-Many people with enviable physiques aren’t actually healthy on the inside, and a thin person who eats a poor diet or is largely sedentary is still at risk of health conditions such as heart disease, digestive problems, depression, and premature aging.
+Many thin people aren’t healthy on the inside.
+A thin person who eats a poor diet or is sedentary is still at risk of health conditions such as heart disease, digestive problems, depression, and premature aging.

 Our focus on weight leads many people to the conclusion that weight by itself is the most important health metric.
 But the number on the scale tells only part of story.
 Even BMI, or body mass index, isn’t completely reliable on a case-by-case basis: a muscular person who is generally healthy may have a higher BMI than a thin person with risk factors such as high blood pressure and chronic inflammation.